RanaArj27/AI-Chatbot-for-Discord/README.md

 In the ".env" file, paste your Gemini API key into the "GEMINI_API_KEY" variable (aistudio.google.com), and your Discord bot token into "TOKEN"

-## Customization and Launching
+## Customization

-In the main file "index.js", there are many available parameters with bot customization options including
+### In the main file "index.js", there are instructions for many available parameters with bot customization options including

   -personality

   -rate limits

   -user exceptions

   -active channels

   -and more

+## Launching

-### To bring the bot online, open a new terminal and run 'node index.js' // Kill the terminal to bring it offline
+### Open a new terminal and run the following commands:

+  npm init -y

+  npm install discord.js

+  npm install dotenv

+  npm install node-fetch

+### To launch the bot, run:

+node index.js (in a new terminal)

+### To bring it offline

+kill the terminal